abcgz133/ChiSquare_Binning/README.md

 (2) Ensure positive scores

 Case:
-When a customer's default probability is 20%, the good to bad ratio is 4 (80%/20%), and the score is 200;
+When a customer's delinquency probability is 20%, the good to bad ratio is 4 (80%/20%), and the score is 200;
-When a customer's default probability is 11% and the good to bad ratio is 8 (89%/11%), the score is 300 (an increase of 1 PDO);
+When a customer's delinquency probability is 11% and the good to bad ratio is 8 (89%/11%), the score is 300 (an increase of 1 PDO);

 # Section 6 Evaluating the Model